Critical Role of Docking Bay Assignment in the Performance of a Bus Rapid Transit System: Model Validation

-where $I_\text{arr/dep}$ is the irregularity of arrivals/departures at the docking bay, defined as the ratio between the variance and the squared mean of the arrival/departure times, and $x=q\teffc=q/\qdb$ is the docking bay saturation level, defined as the probability of finding a docking bay occupied by a bus.
-Since in our BRT system all the stations are expected to behave in the same way, the irregularity of arrivals and departures are the same.
+where $I_\text{arr/dep}$ is the irregularity of arrivals/departures at the docking bay, defined as the ratio between the variance and the squared mean of the arrival/departure times, and $x=q/q_{\rm{db}}$ is the docking bay saturation level, defined as the probability of finding a docking bay occupied by a bus.
+In this simplified version of the BRT system, all the stations are expected to behave in the same way.
+Therefore, the irregularity of arrivals and departures are the same.
 The irregularity of departures is directly related to the random nature of the dwell time and can be calculated as: